hl7dk/dk-smart/input/pagecontent/index.md

 Please also consider joining the development effort.
 This is the best way to affect the outcome of the profiling work.
 You may even be compensated for your efforts.
-Please be in touch with HL7 Finland to discuss options, if this even remotely interesting for you.
+Please be in touch with HL7 Denmark to discuss options, if this even remotely interesting for you.

 The best implementation guide is the one that reflects the views and the consensus of the whole FHIR community!